-- City-wide Community facilities include various recreational, social and cultural facilities, as well as libraries across the city.
+Community facilities include various recreational, social and cultural facilities, as well as libraries across the city.
 Vancouver has 24 community centres, 9 indoor swimming pools, 5 outdoor swimming pools, and 8 arenas.
 The majority of community centres were constructed between 1945 and 1980.
 Five community centres (Hillcrest, Killarney, Mount Pleasant, Sunset, and Trout Lake), three pools (Hillcrest, Killarney, and Renfrew), and three arenas (Hillcrest, Killarney, and Trout Lake) have been renewed since the late 1990s.
 It is anticipated that the renewal process will continue for the next 20 plus years.
 The locations and sizes of recreation facilities are reviewed as part of each facility's renewal process as well as through broader Park Board strategies and initiatives.
 Where there is sufficient concentrated population growth that is not well-served by existing facilities, the Park Board considers the development of new facilities, or the expansion of existing facilities.
-The Park Board is currently developing a Vancouver Community Centre Strategy, to be complete in 2022, which will guide future investments. - BroadwayThe Broadway Plan area is served by a number of existing community centres, including Mount PleasantPlan areaCommunity Centre, Kitsilano Community Centre, False Creek Community Centre, Creekside Community Recreation Centre, and Douglas Park Community Centre.
+The Park Board is currently developing a Vancouver Community Centre Strategy, to be complete in 2022, which will guide future investments.

+The Broadway Plan area is served by a number of existing community centres, including Mount Pleasant Community Centre, Kitsilano Community Centre, False Creek Community Centre, Creekside Community Recreation Centre, and Douglas Park Community Centre.
 As the Broadway Plan area grows, additional community centre capacity will be required to serve an increased population.

-Vision for the next 30There is a need to expand and renew existing community facilities to serve the Plan area's growing population.the next 30Facility development, expansion, and programming should be directed by the Vancouver Community Centre Strategy and supported by VanPlay, Vancouver Sport for Life: Vancouver Sport Strategy, and VanSplash: Vancouver Aquatic Strategy.
+There is a need to expand and renew existing community facilities to serve the Plan area's growing population.
+Facility development, expansion, and programming should be directed by the Vancouver Community Centre Strategy and supported by VanPlay, Vancouver Sport for Life: Vancouver Sport Strategy, and VanSplash: Vancouver Aquatic Strategy.

-Strategy for Total projects: ~ \$10M
+Total projects: ~ \$10M

-- years - " Conduct planning and design work towards the future renewal and expansion of an existing recreation facility, to be confirmed through the Vancouver Community Centre Strategy (~\$10 M).
+" Conduct planning and design work towards the future renewal and expansion of an existing recreation facility, to be confirmed through the Vancouver Community Centre Strategy (~\$10 M).